surprisk/birds/README.md

 }
 ```

-## Add & Remove an overview to a bird
+## Add and Remove an overview to a bird
 ```
 {
     "overview": id_of_an_existing_overview,